Swan 36: Racing

-For a short period of time this application made Swan 36 one of the fastest commercially available sailing yachts of its size, and with a skilled crew she became the one to beat in the international sailing regattas.
-The yacht gained international recognition in 1968 when a Swan 36 called Casse Tete II (Renamed Carte Blanche) skippered by David Johnson scored a result that no one had done before and won all seven starts of that years Cowes Week regatta.
-Cowes Week was and still is, one of the largest sailing regattas of its kind in the world and winning it created a lot of media attention and publicity to this new 36 foot racing yacht.
-This racing success was very important for the future of the yard and generated immense positive feedback that was soon converted to increasing sales figures.
+The Swan 36 quickly established itself as one of the fastest commercially available sailing yachts of its class.
+The design achieved international recognition in 1968 when Casse Tête II (Renamed Carte Blanche) sa Swan 36 skippered by David Johnson, became the first yacht to win all seven races in a single Cowes Week regatta.
+Cowes Week, one of the largest and most prestigious sailing regattas in the world, provided significant international exposure for the new design.
+This unprecedented competitive achievement proved instrumental in the yard's subsequent commercial success, contributing directly to increased sales and broader market recognition.

 Cruising

 However the racing success was not all the boat had to offer as it was also decided that it should be more comfortable and luxurious on the inside than any of the competing makes.
 For that reason, Nautor had decided to use their own interior designer to complete the management’s vision of a fast and luxurious racing yacht with an attractive price tag.
 The result was an unprecedented combination of competitiveness and comfort combined with a superior cost efficiency brought by the new fiberglass construction method and the skilled boatbuilders of Jakobstad.
-This well marketed combination of speed, quality and affordability enabled the subsequent commercial success for the whole yard and the creation of Swan brand.
+This combination of speed, quality and affordability enabled the subsequent commercial success for the whole yard and the creation of Swan brand.
 Nautor introduced its successor Swan 37 in 1970 which also became a very successful racing yacht.